Positional $\omega$-regular languages: Introduction

 Over infinite games, a very simple and elegant characterisation of "bipositionality" was given by Colcombet and Niwiński for "prefix-independent" objectives~\cite{CN06}: a "prefix-independent" objective $W$ is "bipositional" if and only if it is the "parity objective".
 In particular, these objectives are necessarily "$\oo$-regular".
 No such characterisation is known for non-"prefix-independent" objectives (although a generalisation of this result for finite memory without the "prefix-independent" assumption is studied in~\cite{BRV22OmegaRegMemory}).

-\subparagraph{Positionality.} Although "positionality" is arguably more relevant than "bipositionality" in the context of reactive synthesis (the controller is built basing on "Eve's" "strategies"), much less is known for this class.
+\subparagraph{Positionality.} Although "positionality" is arguably more relevant than "bipositionality" in the context of reactive synthesis (the controller is built based on "Eve's" "strategies"), much less is known for this class.
 During the 90s, "positionality" of some central objectives was proved, notably of "parity@@obj"~\cite{EmersonJutla91Determinacy} and Rabin languages~\cite{Klarlund94Determinacy}, but the first thorough study of "positionality" was conducted by Kopczyński in his PhD thesis~\cite{Kop08Thesis}.
-There, he provides some sufficient conditions for "positionality" (which were generalised in~\cite{BFMM11HalfPos}) and introduces an important set of conjectures that have greatly influenced research in the area in the recent years.
+There, he provides some sufficient conditions for "positionality" (which were generalised in~\cite{BFMM11HalfPos}) and introduces an important set of conjectures that have greatly influenced research in the area in recent years (see~\cite[Sect.~6]{CFH22TenYears},~\cite[pg.~2 and ex.~8]{BFRV23Regular},~\cite[pg.~55]{Ohlmann21PhD},~\cite{BCRV22HalfPosBuchi,Casares2021Chromatic,Kozachinskiy22Chromatic,Kozachinskiy24EnergyGroups,Kozachinskiy24InfSeparation,OS24Sigma2} for works discussing some of his conjectures).
 However, no general characterisation was found for "positionality".

-Recently, Ohlmann made a step forward by providing a characterisation of "positionality" by means of the existence of graph-theoretical structures known as "monotone@@graph" "universal graphs"~\cite{Ohlmann21PhD, Ohlmann23Univ}.
+Recently, Ohlmann made a step forward by characterising "positionality" via "monotone@@graph" "universal graphs"~\cite{Ohlmann21PhD, Ohlmann23Univ}.
 While this characterisation is a valuable tool for proving "positionality", it is not constructive and does not directly yield decidability results.
 Also, Ohlmann's result comes with a caveat: necessity of the existence of "universal graphs" for "positional" objectives is only guaranteed for those containing a "neutral letter" (a letter that does not change membership to $W$ after its removal).
 He conjectures that this restriction is not essential, as the addition of a "neutral letter" to any objective should not break "positionality".

-\subparagraph{$\oo$-regular languages.} A central class of languages over infinite words is the class of "$\oo$-regular languages", which admits several alternative definitions: these are the languages "recognised" by "deterministic" "parity automata", by "non-deterministic" "B\"uchi automata", definable using $\oo$-expressions, or using monadic second order logic~\cite{Buchi1962decision, McNaughton1966Testing, Mostowski1984RegularEF}.
+\subparagraph{\texorpdfstring{$\oo$}{omega}-regular languages.} A central class of languages over infinite words is the class of "$\oo$-regular languages", which admits several alternative definitions: these are the languages "recognised" by "deterministic" "parity automata", by "non-deterministic" "B\"uchi automata", definable using $\oo$-expressions, or using monadic second order logic~\cite{Buchi1962decision, McNaughton1966Testing, Mostowski1984RegularEF}.